 History Learning is one of the foremost online resources for both history students and those who simply have an interest in the subject.
-Covering everything from Ancient Rome through to the 20th century World Wars, this website has a huge range of informative and interesting pages about key historical events, people and periods.
+Covering everything from Ancient Rome through to World War 1 to the history of the Philippines, this website has a huge range of informative and interesting pages about key historical events, people and periods.
 But we are not resting on our laurels - the website is growing day by day, with new pages being added all the time, so be sure to visit us again here at your home of History Learning!

 I am a history graduate with specialist knowledge of early modern Europe, from the English Civil War through to the French Revolution.

 My passion for history stems from the ability to join up the dots between the past and the modern day, enabling us to understand how historical people and events shaped the world as we know it.
 History Learning brings this life with its huge, far-reaching catalogue of information about world history.